shanep/cs117-p3-starter/README.md

 Enter the width of the river in miles: .5
-Enter the dollar cost per foot to run power over land: 7 Enter the dollar cost per foot to run power under water: 9
+Enter the dollar cost per foot to run power over land: 7 Enter the dollar cost per foot to run power under water: 9 Checking distance over water when land distance is 0.00 miles...380901.78 Checking distance over water when land distance is 0.25 miles...378285.66 Checking distance over water when land distance is 0.50 miles...375671.12 Checking distance over water when land distance is 0.75 miles...373058.34 Checking distance over water when land distance is 1.00 miles...370447.49 Checking distance over water when land distance is 1.25 miles...367838.80 Checking distance over water when land distance is 1.50 miles...365232.50 Checking distance over water when land distance is 1.75 miles...362628.88 Checking distance over water when land distance is 2.00 miles...360028.29 Checking distance over water when land distance is 2.25 miles...357431.10 Checking distance over water when land distance is 2.50 miles...354837.78 Checking distance over water when land distance is 2.75 miles...352248.87 Checking distance over water when land distance is 3.00 miles...349665.04 Checking distance over water when land distance is 3.25 miles...347087.08 Checking distance over water when land distance is 3.50 miles...344515.95 Checking distance over water when land distance is 3.75 miles...341952.84 Checking distance over water when land distance is 4.00 miles...339399.24 Checking distance over water when land distance is 4.25 miles...336857.02 Checking distance over water when land distance is 4.50 miles...334328.57 Checking distance over water when land distance is 4.75 miles...331817.00 Checking distance over water when land distance is 5.00 miles...329326.44 Checking distance over water when land distance is 5.25 miles...326862.44 Checking distance over water when land distance is 5.50 miles...324432.70 Checking distance over water when land distance is 5.75 miles...322048.19 Checking distance over water when land distance is 6.00 miles...319724.99 Checking distance over water when land distance is 6.25 miles...317487.71 Checking distance over water when land distance is 6.50 miles...315375.72 Checking distance over water when land distance is 6.75 miles...313455.76 Checking distance over water when land distance is 7.00 miles...311848.98 Checking distance over water when land distance is 7.25 miles...310793.95 Checking distance over water when land distance is 7.50 miles...310801.71 Checking distance over water when land distance is 7.75 miles...313004.49

 The most cost effective solution is: